Products & Services

 Cuisinart Mini Prep Plus DLC-2A food chopper, $40

 Cuisinart’s 3-cup chopper combines very good value with solid performance.
 It was particularly adept at chopping almonds and onions in our food processor tests, and at grating hard parmesan cheese.
 Pureeing of peas and carrots wasn’t quite what we measured with our recommended full-size machines, but the Cuisinart is still a top chopper in our Ratings.

 Cuisinart’s 5-speed hand mixer had no trouble powering through stiff cookie dough in our mixer tests and it was very quick at whipping.
 We also like the well-priced mixer’s wire beaters, which are easier to clean than the traditional center-post variety.
 But this mixer is louder than other recommended models.

 Mr. Coffee BVMC-SJX33GT coffeemaker, $40

 This 12-cup machine delivers great value and an even better cup of joe.
-The automatic drip machine gets the water hot enough to bring out the coffee’s full flavor, and we found it easy to set up, operate, and clean.
+The automatic drip machine gets the water hot enough to bring out the coffee’s full flavor, and we found it easy to set up, operate, and clean in our coffeemaker tests.
 Plus the spill-free carafe is helpful if you’re a bit clumsy before that first morning cup.

 Calphalon Simply Nonstick 10-inch omelette pan, $40

-This skillet beat out models from All-Clad, Le Creuset, and Rachael Ray.
+This skillet beat out models from All-Clad, Le Creuset, and Rachael Ray in our cookware tests.
 It’s superb at evenly heating food, say, for an omelet or frittata.
 Plus it’s easy to clean and shrugged off our tough durability test in which steel wool is rubbed over a pan up to 2,000 times.